Services and Programs /

-Configure your computer for network access using our instructions for Windows (PDF) and Macs (PDF) systems.
-Modems, routers, switches and hubs are not allowed on the university network and may be damaged if plugged into a university network port.
-The university will not be responsible for replacement or repair costs if damaged.
+Please note: Modems, routers, switches and hubs are not allowed on the university network and could be damaged if plugged into a university network port.
+The university will not be responsible for repair or replacement costs of such equipment.

-Before connecting to the university network, you should make sure your system meets the following security requirements.
+Before connecting to the university network, you should ensure that your system meets the following security requirements: